MNRWorld/study.mnr.world/README.md

 ### Key Features:

-- **University Information:** Detailed pages for specific universities (like Dhaka University) with admission info, circulars, and question banks.
+- **University Information:** Dynamically generated pages for all public universities, with detailed admission info, circulars, and question banks available for universities with complete data (like Dhaka University).
+- **Public University Hub:** A dedicated page to browse and filter all public universities by category.
-- **Admission Calendar:** A countdown timer for upcoming admission deadlines.
+- **Admission Calendar:** A countdown timer for upcoming admission deadlines and a comprehensive schedule for various exams.
 - **Question Bank:** A collection of past exam questions, organized by university and subject.
 - **Courses:** A showcase of preparatory courses available for students.
-- **Blog:** Informative articles and tips related to admission preparation and career guidance.
 - **Authentication:** A simple email/password login and signup flow for users.

 ## 🛠️ Tech Stack